BlessedSleepSeeker/AsecriptHub/Scripts README/BatchExportREADME.md

 # BatchExport

-An aseprite file batch exporting to .png
+An Aseprite file batch exporter to .png

 [Return to the Integrated Script List](../README.md#integrated-scripts)